Indianapolis Brain Injury Attorney

 There are many resources, through health care providers, counseling centers, support groups, and even online services, which can provide helpful information to TBI victims and their families.
-As members of the Indiana Brain Injury Association, the lawyers at Jacobs Law can assist in getting the help you need to cope with the challenges of brain injury, while seeking the compensation you deserve when you or a loved one has suffered a concussion or TBI as a result of someone’s else careless or negligent act.
+As members of the Indiana Brain Injury Association, the injury lawyers at Jacobs Law can assist in getting the help you need to cope with the challenges of brain injury, while seeking the compensation you deserve when you or a loved one has suffered a concussion or TBI as a result of someone’s else careless or negligent act.
 We have represented many clients who have suffered from all degrees of traumatic brain injury, from mild concussions to permanent functional incapacities.

 A TBI can be caused by any blow, bump, jolt, or penetrating injury to the head that disrupts the normal function of the brain.
 Injury to the brain can happen at work (for example, from a fall at a construction site), on the road (even in what looks to be a minor car accident), and unfortunately, also at play.
 While it may be difficult to initially ascertain the effects of a mild TBI, neuropsychological testing may be suggested by your doctor for assessment and subsequent coping and rehabilitative strategies.
 More serious injuries resulting in significant cognitive and behavioral impairments may require a treatment plan that includes future care for assistance in simple activities of daily living.